Can You Love Yourself Too Much?

 Dr Linda Blair is a chartered psychologist who has worked as a therapist for more than 40 years.
 She fears that contemporary culture, prone as it is to individualism as opposed to collectivism, is confusing self-love with self-respect or self-acceptance.

-"I can see that [these ideas] are easily confused right now," says Blair over the phone from southwest England.
+"I can see that [these ideas] are easily confused right now," says Blair.
 "So much social media content appears to suggest that if you are really putting yourself first, you will be wonderfully happy and successful, but that’s not how it works."

 In Blair’s view, we should focus more on self-acceptance than self-love.